 Review and Buyer’s Guide for the Gaggia Anima Prestige (Saeco Incanto)

-I’ve thoroughly tested the Gaggia Anima Prestige Super Automatic Espresso Machine and today I’ll share my experiences with this machine.
-Note: In the Europe this machine is marketed as the “Saeco Incanto” super automatic espresso machine, but in the United States it’s sold under the name “Gaggia Anima Prestige.”
+I’ve thoroughly tested the Gaggia Anima Prestige super-automatic espresso machine, and I’ll share my experiences with this machine.
+Note: In Europe this machine is marketed as the “Saeco Incanto” super-automatic espresso machine, but in the United States it is sold under the name “Gaggia Anima Prestige.”
 Despite the different name, the machines are basically identical.
-To learn more about all of the super automatic espresso machines I’ve tested, check out the reviews here.
+To learn more about the super-automatic espresso machines I’ve tested, check out the reviews here.

 Out of all the automatic espresso machines on the market, the Gaggia Anima Prestige is among the models with the best balance between price and performance.
-It’s well made and feels sturdy, yet it’s still small and elegant.
+It is well made and feels sturdy, yet it is still small and elegant.
 You won’t find a lower-priced espresso machine with so much stainless steel.

-On the whole, the machine seems very well designed.
+Overall, the machine seems very well designed.
 It’s nice and compact.
-Its milk system, which mounts the milk carafe directly onto the machine, makes it one of the most space-saving countertop espresso machines that I’ve reviewed.
+Its milk system, which has the milk carafe mounted directly onto the machine, makes it one of the most space-saving countertop espresso machines that I’ve reviewed.

 The Gaggia Anima Prestige has a removable brewing unit, which is an advantage when it comes to cleaning or replacing the part.

-Below you’ll find my complete review and report of my test of the Gaggia Anima Prestige.
+Below you will find my complete review of the Gaggia Anima Prestige.
 You can also check its current price on Amazon here.

 Advantages of the Gaggia Anima Prestige